JarmoKukkola/kotlin-aes-xchacha20-crypto/README.md

 This AES/XChaCha20 library is very simple and works only on Android.

-Kotlin-AES-ChaCha20-Crypto is simple Android class for encrypting &amp; decrypting strings.
+Kotlin-AES-ChaCha20-Crypto is simple Android class for encrypting &amp; decrypting strings or inputstreams.

 This library is based on https://github.com/tozny/java-aes-crypto.